-- This describes how you handle customers whenever they contact your business.
+- Customer service is how you handle customers whenever they contact your business.

 - For example, do you address customers by their first name, or use a more formal tone?

-- Follow up queries with a 'thank you'.
+- Follow up any queries with a thank you.

 2. Essentials of customer care